-The adoption of telemedicine, a proactive approach, is making our healthcare system more sustainable, productive and inclusive – improving clinical efficiency while saving more lives.
+The adoption of telemedicine, a proactive approach, is making our healthcare delivery system more sustainable and inclusive – improving clinical efficiency while saving more lives.

 A compelling study was just released by Philips in collaboration with UMass Memorial Medical Center (Philips’ eCareManager solution for tele-ICU is powered by Vidyo and deployed at UMass.)
 The report, which is the first of its kind, proves that their eICU program with centralized bed monitoring and management has increased case volume by up to 44 percent, and improved contribution margins by up to 376 percent – or $37.7 million.
 The author, Craig M. Lilly, MD, concluded that there is indeed a strong financial argument for hospitals to encourage the wider adoption of ICU telemedicine programs.

 The study demonstrates that comprehensive tele-ICU programs make access to high-quality critical care more available to more people, while making life easier for medical professionals.
 It’s known that doctors are more stressed out than ever, and process simplification is needed.
 Better access to care via 24×7 remote monitoring and click-to-connect video makes the system both more inclusive and more sustainable.